Pawsitive Kneads, Integrative Massage Therapy for Dogs, in Columbus, Ohio

 Benefits of Dog Massage

-The benefits of dog massage can be physical, mental and emotional.
+The benefits of canine massage can be physical, mental or emotional.

 • Massage is muscular in scope as well as energetic.